drewmharp/famvoc/contactus.md

 #### Intake Interview Session:

-Schedule a time with Clinic staff for a confidential, in-depth interview and information session.
+Schedule a time with staff for a confidential, in-depth interview and information session.
 Intakes are by phone or in-person, whichever way you prefer.
 Partner with us to better understand the challenge and how to advocate effectively.

 #### Call or Email Us: